YeDawa/DumpSync/README.md

 - **Truncate**: Truncate tables to remove all data from the specified table.
 - **Visual**: Visualize the table structure of a database.
 - **Pull**: Pull the latest changes from a remote database to your local environment.
+- **History**: View the history of actions performed by the DumpSync tool.

 ## Installation